Rookie Card Year:

 Frequent comparisons are made between Diego Maradona and Lionel Messi.
 This is due to their similar playing styles, smaller size and shared Argentinian heritage.

 Card collectors don't have a lot to work with in regards to Diego Maradona cards.
 Most are low-end stickers and cards and there still has not been a major release of pack-pulled autographs for the former great.
-While the reverence for rookie cards is not as strong for soccer cards, two of his earliest cards claim that distinction and hold the most value among basic Diego Maradona cards.
+While the reverence for rookie cards is not as strong in the soccer collecting world, two of his earliest cards claim that distinction and hold the most value among basic Diego Maradona cards.

 Key Early Diego Maradona Cards